silnrsi/pysilfont/docs/scripts.md

 This updates the various font version fields based on 'newversion' supplied which may be:

-- Full openTypeNameVersion string, except for the opening “Version “ text, eg “1.234 beta2”
+- Full openTypeNameVersion string, except for the opening "Version " text, eg "1.234 beta2"
 - +1 to increment to the patch version number - see below
 - not supplied, in which case the current values will be validated and existing openTypeNameVersion string displayed